nocomplexity/SecurityArchitecture/learning/securitycourses.md

 So hack the Shop on: http://owasp-juice.shop

+## Sha256 algorithm explained

+Simple is often the best.
+This internet page is dedicated to learn you the SHA256 algorithm.
+The site [sha256algorithm.com](https://sha256algorithm.com/) will help you understand how a sha256 hash is calculated from start to finish.
+All is done online in your browser and step by step visually.

+The source code used for creating this site can be found on [https://github.com/dmarman/sha256algorithm](https://github.com/dmarman/sha256algorithm)

 ## Security awareness base course

 Nice awareness training.
 Created by the an Italian Govermental